jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

   points: auto,
   /// direction of the options.
 Gets passed to typst `stack` function.
   dir: ttb,
+  /// if true the choices will be shuffled. default: true
+  /// -> bool
+  shuffled: true,
 ) = {
   let answers = if (type(answers) == array ) { answers } else { (answers,) }
   answers = answers.map(entry => [#entry])